 What Can I Do with a Bachelor of Health Science Degree?

-A bachelor's degree program in health science can prepare you for a variety of career and educational opportunities related to health care.
+A bachelor's degree program in health science can prepare you for a variety of career and educational opportunities related to healthcare.
 Read below to find out more about what you can do with a Bachelor of Health Science.
-Schools offering Public Health degrees can also be found in these popular choices.
+Schools offering Biomedical Engineering Technology degrees can also be found in these popular choices.

-Courses in an undergraduate health science program are likely to focus on biological science, medical terminology and health science, in addition to the liberal arts and humanities.
+Courses in an undergraduate health science program are likely to focus on healthcare ethics, current issues in healthcare and epidemiology, in addition to the liberal arts and humanities.
 Graduating from one of these programs could qualify you for entry-level work in non-clinical positions.
-It also could serve as the foundation for further education or training that could eventually lead to a clinical health care career.
+It also could serve as the foundation for further education or training that could eventually lead to a clinical healthcare career.

 Non-Clinical Job Options